 Ditch The Scale

 I can’t stress this second one enough.
 Ditch.
 The.
 Scale.
 SERIOUSLY.
 Remember when I said your weight can fluctuate more than 5lbs per day?
 The scale doesn’t take the reasons for the weight changes into consideration when it displays that number.
 So, while you might see the number go up or down, do you really know why that happened?
 Was it that you have or haven’t pooped yet for the day?
 Just being honest!
 Are you overly hydrated or dehydrate?
 Maybe your body just NEEDED it.
+Weight gain is NOT bad.
+Sometimes our body needs some extra energy reserves.

 When you use the scale you are really following an arbitrary number that isn’t actually serving you.
 Instead, DITCH.
 THE.
 SCALE.
 Focus on how your body feels, not a number.
 Doing that will allow to cope with weight change and intuitive eating.